joelhawksley/identity/components/slides.md

 ^ S "render this block in the context of the current view", then

-^ S "Wrap it in the component"
+^ S "Wrap the result in the component"

 ^ So how might that look?